HeikoGr/MMM-Photoprism/README.md

 # MMM-Photoprism

 A MagicMirror module that displays random photos from your PhotoPrism albums.
 The module will automatically fetch a new random photo every 5 minutes from a specified album.
+Please keep in mind this is mostly vibe-coded.
+I was happy to have a working exampe

 ## Features